Posted on February 12, 2021

 Cleaning your teeth may not be as effectively done with a manual toothbrush.
 Unlike electric toothbrushes, it can harder to tell whether you’re brushing correctly or for the correct amount of time.
 This could cause certain areas of the mouth to be missed, creating dental problems.

 Plus, it’s easy to brush too hard with a manual toothbrush.
-This can lead to the creation of gum issues.
+This can lead to oral health issues such as gum recession and enamel wear

 Contact Stoney Creek Dental Today!